tsathoqqua/limadocs/docs/source/mudlib/vsupport.rst

 .. c:function:: int default_object_checks()

 Nearly all direct/indirect parsing functions should call this.
 It checks to make sure that the object is visible to the enactor, amongst other things.

-.. c:function:: mixed direct_verb_rule(string verb,string rule,mixed args...)
+.. c:function:: mixed direct_verb_rule(string verb, string rule, mixed args...)

 The default method of handling direct objects with verbs.

-.. c:function:: int do_verb_rule(string verb,string rule,mixed args...)
+.. c:function:: int do_verb_rule(string verb, string rule, mixed args...)

 The default handling for all verbs.